Cognigy/Documentation/docs/ai/test/interaction-panel/overview.md

 #### Chat Input

-The **Chat Input** section allows you to enable third-party NLU engines for use in your Interaction Panel.
+The **Chat Input** setting lets you enable third-party NLU engines for use in the Interaction Panel.
 To install a new NLU engine in Cognigy.AI, go to **Build > NLU Connectors** and click **+ New NLU Connector**.

 For more information on how to manage NLU connectors, refer to [NLU Connectors](../../empower/nlu/external/nlu-connectors.md).

 #### Chat Output

-In this section, you can configure the chat outputs in the Interaction Panel:
+The **Chat Output** setting lets you customize how information is displayed in the Interaction Panel:

 - [Text to Speech](#text-to-speech) — activate this setting to have system messages read aloud.
 - [Expert mode](#expert-mode) — activate this mode to view more details about the Flow execution.
-- [Channel Select](#channel-select) — select the channels you want to display from the dropdown menu.
+- [Channel Select](#channel-select) — select the channels you want to display from the list.

 ##### Text-to-Speech

-When the setting is enabled, an AI Agent will vocalize its responses using your browser's built-in Text-to-Speech (TTS) functionality.
+When the **Text-to-Speech** setting is enabled, an AI Agent will vocalize its responses using your browser's built-in Text-to-Speech (TTS) functionality.

 ##### Expert Mode